 Your Custom Text Here

 The images in Electrificación are interpretive rather than journalistic, exploring the small adjustments, developments and workarounds, and moments in-between storms with a fragile system.
-Additionally, this series investigates sites of power and electrification that suggest limitations in some cases as well as potential alternatives moving forward.
-By capturing these ordinary yet significant scenes, Electrificación reflects on the ways life continues in the face of an American system that doesn’t fully support Puerto Rico.
+Additionally, this series investigates sites of power and electrification that suggest limitations in some cases as well as renewable alternatives moving forward.
+Electrificación reflects on the ways life continues in the face of an American system that doesn’t fully support Puerto Rico.

 The images in Electrificación are interpretive rather than journalistic, exploring the small adjustments, developments and workarounds, and moments in-between storms with a fragile system.
-Additionally, this series investigates sites of power and electrification that suggest limitations in some cases as well as potential alternatives moving forward.
-By capturing these ordinary yet significant scenes, Electrificación reflects on the ways life continues in the face of an American system that doesn’t fully support Puerto Rico.
+Additionally, this series investigates sites of power and electrification that suggest limitations in some cases as well as renewable alternatives moving forward.
+Electrificación reflects on the ways life continues in the face of an American system that doesn’t fully support Puerto Rico.

 www.danfarnum.com